omidsakhi/FaceHarmony/README.md

 The FaceHarmony App is an AI-powered profile picture generator app that allows users to create stunning, professional-quality images of themselves without needing a photographer.
 The app uses artificial intelligence to generate photos in various settings, styles, and poses while maintaining the user's natural look.

 **Important:** FaceHarmony is NOT an image transformation app.
-Unlike many other AI photo apps, FaceHarmony doesn't transform or edit your existing photos.
-Instead, it learns from your uploaded images once to create a personalized AI model, then generates completely new photos "out of thin air" - creating original images based on what it learned about your appearance.
+Unlike many other AI photo applications, FaceHarmony doesn't transform or edit your existing photos.
+Instead, it learns from your uploaded images to create a personalized AI model, then generates completely new professional photos based on what it has learned about your appearance.

 ## What Sets FaceHarmony Apart